deltachat/deltachat-desktop/docs/UPDATE_CORE.md

 If you already have a core git checkout, you can skip the first step.
 Set the environment variable CORE_REPO_CHECKOUT to point to your core repository (as a relative path to deltachat-desktop) if it's not "../core" or "../deltachat-core-rust".

-1. clone the core repo, right next to your desktop repo folder: `git clone git@github.com:chatmail/core.git`
+1. clone the core repo: `git clone git@github.com:chatmail/core.git`
-2. go into your core checkout and run `git pull` to update it to the newest version, then create a branch for your changes
-3. run `python3 deltachat-rpc-server/npm-package/scripts/make_local_dev_version.py` (needs at least python 3.12)
-4. run `npm i` and `npm run build` inside `../core/deltachat-jsonrpc/typescript/`
-5. go into your desktop repo and run `./bin/link_core/link_local.sh` [^1]
+2. cd into desktop and run `python ./bin/link_core/build_and_link_local_core.py ../path_to_local_core_repo`

-Note that you need to run step 3 and 4 again after each change to core sourcecode.
+Note that you need to run the script again after each change to core sourcecode.

 > to reset to normal run `./bin/link_core/link_catalog.sh` [^1]
+> maybe you have to run ' git checkout' to restore the original package.json

 [^1]: for window look inside of the script to learn what to do and please write one for powershell